WayScience/waysciencelab.com/_posts/2022-10-31-segmentation.md

 > Figure 8.
 Comparison of sensitivity between Cellpose and CellProfiler.
 This figure shows how CellProfiler segments cells much tighter and includes small parts compared to Cellpose.
 Cellpose segments cells more broadly and includes more of the background compared to CellProfiler.

-After doing a lot of prototyping with both CellProfiler and Cellpose, I believe that Cellpose segments whole cells much better (e.g. no cell is segmented over each other) than CellProfiler (Figure 9).
+After doing a lot of prototyping with both CellProfiler and Cellpose, I believe that Cellpose segments whole cells much better (e.g. no cell is segmented over each other) than CellProfiler, even though it is less sensitive.
+(Figure 9).

 {%
   include figure.html